Do you want to learn how to start a blog?

 The Final Frontier – creating a plan to Make Money with Your Blog.

-Up until now, I’ve written, over 16,000 words for How to Start a Blog.
+Up until now, I’ve written over 15,000 words for learning How to Start a Blog.

 - Choosing the perfect topic for your blog and finding your blog’s name

-- Purchasing your Web hosting to get your blog online
+- Purchasing your Web hosting plan to get your blog online

 - Designing your blog with a WordPress theme along with installing the essential plugins